siobahnv/Codecademy2.24/notesExpressAuthAuth.md

 "Usually, this can be prevented by keeping software...up to date." <br>

 10. "_Insufficient Logging and Monitoring_ refers to an overall lack of tools that monitor, record, and report events within a system." <br>

+### Authentication vs Authorization vs Encryption
+"Authentication is the verification of _who you are_." <br>
+Three Factors: Knowledge, Possession, Inherence <br>
+_Single-Factor Authentication_, relies on a single factor, vs _Multi-Factor Authentication_ <br>
+_Multi-Factor Authentication_ vs _Multi-Step Authentication_ <br>

+"Authorization is the verification of _what you are allowed to do_." <br>

+"Encryption is the process of transforming data into a format that is unreadable unless you have the correct _key_ to decrypt it." <br>
+Two main types: Symmetrical vs Asymmetrical Data Encryption <br>
+"Symmetric encryption uses the same key to encrypt and decrypt data." <br>
+"Asymmetric encryption uses separate keys for encryption and decryption." <br>

+#### Evolution of Authentication
+Been around a long time, such as passphrases (*knock knock* Who goes there?); from passwords and printed IDs to complex systems. <br>

+#### Basic Authentication
+Pattern: challenges and responses <br>
+Catergories: knowledge-based, possesion-based, inherence-based <br>
+Knowledge: something you know <br>
+Possesion: something you have <br>
+Inherence: something you are <br>

+#### Usernames and Passwords
+Early systems password-based in plain text. <br>
+Current systems are more complex and the current standard for password storage is to use salted hashes. <br>
+Cryptography <br>

+#### One-Time Passwords & MFA
+The One-Time Password, or OTP, possession-based <br>

+#### PKI: Authenticating the Authenticator
+Public-Key Infrastructure, or PKI, is a system that designates trusted authorities; verification <br>

+#### Single Sign-On & OAuth2
+Single Sign-On, also known as SSO, can auttenticate with one service and use to authenticate to other services <br>
+The current standard for SSO is OAuth 2.0. <br>

+### Session Authentication in Express